 Native from Europe to western Asia.
 Heart-shaped, tooth-edged leaves, often marked with white or silver, are borne in opposite pairs; clustered flowers come in pink, white, yellow, lavender.
-Vigorous growers that thrive in shade; L. maculatum is used as a ground cover.
+Vigorous growers that thrive in shade; Lamium maculatum is used as a ground cover.

 - Best-known selection is 'Hermann's Pride', with leaves evenly streaked and spotted with white.

 - Unusual leaves have gold edges and a central silver streak surrounded by olive-green.

 - Pink flowers and green-edged, silvery gray leaves.

-'Beedham's White'.
+Beedham's White'.
 White blooms and yellow to chartreuse leaves with a white stripe in the center.

 - Pink flowers and green leaves with a central white stripe.

 - Pink blossoms; silver leaves edged in bluish green.